AndrewSmith593/NinTracker/README.md

 # NinTracker
-A Nintendo game finder and database

   ## Description
-An app that allows the user to type in a desired game title or genre, with the outcome of a detailed description and image of gameplay.
-Users can save favorite games to a "Saved Games" list.
+An app that allows the user to create an account, then search a desired game title or genre, then receive a detailed description and image of gameplay in a novel handheld game console display.
+Users can save favorite games to a "Saved Games" list for future reference.

   URL: https://boiling-plains-43100.herokuapp.com/